RoastedTurkey/1D-D-Crawler/README.md

 Get the FastLED library.
 You can download this from (link) or in the Ardiono program by going to Sketch > Include Library > Manage Libraries...

 From there you type "FastLED" into the search bar at the top right, and then press "install".

-Then you want to go to File > Examples > FastLED (should be at/near the bottom) > Blink
+Then you want to go to File > Examples > FastLED (should be at/near the bottom) > Blink.

 This Example makes the first LED in the strip blink red at an 500ms interval.
 #####Animating with arrays